apideck-libraries/portman/README.md

 ### NPX usage

-To execute the CLI without installing it via npm, use the npx method
+To execute the CLI without installing it via npm, use the npx method.

 ```shell
 $ npx @apideck/portman -l your-openapi-file.yaml